jyn514/jyn514.github.io/content/distributed-identity.md

 [^6]: actually, [tangled](https://tangled.org/) cheats and lets you write *only* your email in the commit, then looks for a ATProto DID with that email and uses that to find your Bluesky handle and display name. wild shit. doesn't help with our goal of hiding names and emails though.

 [^7]: real crypto, not that web3 bullshit. "crypto means cryptographers".

+[^8]: 522 came up with an alternate way to allow deletions and renames by having a [mutable mailmap that's not on the main branch](https://www.5snb.club/w/make-git-username-emails-mutable/).
+This isn't quite as flexible as the proposal here, but it's *much* much simpler, and works today with normal `git` config.